ralokt/sweeping-view/README.md

 Sweeping view is a library that can parse replay files produced by official Minesweeper clones, as well as Metasweeper.

+It's fairly bare-bones, and doesn't do much more than parse replay files.
+If you want to do actual analysis of replay files, even just getting board events from mouse events, you probably want to use `ms-toollib` instead (see below).

 ## Currently supported:

 Formats: